dojo/framework/docs/en/middleware/supplemental.md

 -   Pausing and resuming widget rendering depending on certain conditionals; avoiding unnecessary rendering when required information is not available
 -   Marking a functional widget as invalid so that Dojo can re-render it

 A single middleware component typically exposes certain functionality associated with one or more of a widget's rendered DOM elements; often, the widget's root node.
-The middleware system provides widgets more advanced control over their representation and interaction within a browser, and also allows them to make use of several upcoming web standards in a consistent manner.
+The middleware system provides widgets more advanced control over their representation and interaction within a browser, and also allows widgets to make use of several emerging web standards in a consistent manner.

-Sensible defaults will be returned if a widget accesses certain middleware properties before the widget's underlying DOM elements exist.
+Sensible defaults get returned if a widget accesses certain middleware properties before the widget's underlying DOM elements exist.
 There is also middleware that can pause a widget's rendering until certain conditions are met.
-Using these, widgets can avoid unnecessary rendering until required information is available, and Dojo will then automatically re-render the affected widgets with accurate middleware properties once data becomes available.
+Using these middleware, widgets can avoid unnecessary rendering until required information is available, and Dojo will then automatically re-render the affected widgets with accurate middleware properties once data becomes available.

 ## Creating middleware

 Middleware is defined using the `create()` factory method from the `@dojo/framework/core/vdom` module.
-This process is similar to creating functional widgets, however instead of returning VDOM nodes, middleware factories return an object with an appropriate API that allows access to the middleware's feature set.
-Simple middleware that only need a single function call to implement their requirements can also return a function directly, without needing to wrap it in an object.
+This process is similar to creating functional widgets, however, instead of returning VDOM nodes, middleware factories return an object with an appropriate API that allows access to the middleware's feature set.
+Simple middleware that only need a single function call to implement their requirements can also return a function directly, without needing to wrap the middleware in an object.

 The following illustrates a middleware component with a trivial `get()`/`set()` API: